QLF001 Festival

 We’re rapt to unveil the lineup for our 2025 festival, featuring award-winning writers and household names and, for the first time, an international author.

-QLF will host its first-ever international guest in Egyptian-American journalist Omar El Akkad, who’ll be talking with Australian journalist Antoinette Lattouf about global flashpoints including Black Lives Matter and the genocide in Gaza.
+QLF will host its first-ever international guest in Egyptian-Canadian journalist Omar El Akkad, who’ll be talking with Australian journalist Antoinette Lattouf about global flashpoints including Black Lives Matter and the genocide in Gaza.
+(Sold out.)

-Mystery fans will enjoy sessions with Sydney author Jane Caro and local crime writers Mark Smith, Christine Keighery and Tanya Scott, and true crime lovers will relish a conversation about podcasting with veteran crime reporter Andrew Rule and ABC investigative journalist Rachael Brown, in which they’ll unpack our fascination with the mushroom murders.
+Mystery afficianados will enjoy sessions with Sydney author Jane Caro and local crime writers Mark Smith, Christine Keighery and Tanya Scott, and true crime lovers will relish a conversation about podcasting with vereran crime reporter Andrew Rule and ABC investigative journalist Rachael Brown, in which they’ll unpack our fascination with the mushroom murders.

 We’ll also—